justinhunt/moodle-filter_videoeasy/readme.txt

 After installing you will need to enable the videoeasy filter.
 You can enable the videoeasy filter when you visit:
 Site Administration / plugins / filters / manage filters

+Finally you will need to associate a player/template with each of the file extensions, and check the file extensions that VideoEasy should handle.
+Do this at: Site Administration / plugins / filters / VideoEasy / General Settings

+(NB Sublime Video and JW Player, require you to register on their sites, and you will be given a license code.
+You will need to enter that into the template for those players.
+See "Templates" in this document.)

 Configuration
 =========================================